go-furnace/go-furnace/README.md

 network with VPCs.
 CloudFormation brings all these elements together into a bundler project called a `Stack`.
 This stack can be created, updated, deleted and queried for various information.

-This is what `Furnace` aims ti abstract in order to provide a very easy interface to work with complex architecture.
+This is what `Furnace` aims to abstract in order to provide a very easy interface to work with complex architecture.

 ### CodeDeploy